 Still, if the officer smells alcohol on the driver’s breath or sees erratic driving, he may have enough evidence to establish probable cause to place the driver under arrest.
 If a driver is arrested on suspicion of DUI, he or she is then given a choice to select a blood or breath test to determine the alcohol content in his body.
 According to the law, a person has already given his or her express consent to submit to one of these tests by driving in Colorado.
 If a suspected drunk driver refuses to submit to either a blood or breath test, he faces substantial penalties in regard to his driving privileges.

-If you have been charged with DUI contact our Denver DUI Attorneys to analyze your case and help limit the potential damages.
+If you have been charged with DUI contact our DUI defense lawyers to analyze your case and help limit the potential damages.

 What Do My BAC Results Mean For My Case?